 The main application field would be Air Passenger Communications (APC), e.g. WiFi or GSM based internet/company intranet access, data synchronization and voice communication.
 In addition the system could also support Airline Administrative Communications services (AAC).
 The envisaged broadband DA2GC system is not intended to be used for safety-relevant communications such as Air Traffic Control (ATC) and related services.
 Justification

+Mobile customers expect to be connected everywhere, every time, with all kind of mobile devices.
+The implementation of a BDA2GC system in Europe would enable to cover a currently almost uncovered area, namely onboard aircraft.
+European airlines have great interest to offer internet services to their flight passengers in their continental fleets as soon as possible.
+The costs for the aircraft installation and maintenance are a key issue.
+In particular with regard to the antenna, a terrestrial solution has a clear advantage compared to satellite connection.

+Latest air traffic statistics and forecasts from Eurocontrol confirm former forecasts referred to in ETSI TR 103 054.
+Studies on air passenger demand for onboard connectivity are not publicly available, but accessible presentations highlight that “air passenger demand for onboard connectivity will grow” and that “IFEC will have an important influence on airline choice”.

 Currently, there is no spectrum designated for BDA2GC in Europe.
-In order to implement such a system, spectrum designation on aEurope-wide basis is considered necessary.
-[Airlines have great interest to offer internet services to their flight passengers in their continental fleets as soon as possible.
-The costs for the aircraft installation and maintenance are a key issue.
-In particular with regard to the antenna, a terrestrial solution has a clear advantage compared to satellite connection.]

-Editorial note: Additional information about market research on consumer demand in Europe and the details of the antenna is to be provided.Currently, there is no spectrum designated for BDA2GC in Europe.
-In order tosuch a system,spectrum designation on a Europe-wide basisnecessary..
+In order to allow European citizens and airlines to profit from the social and economic benefits of the implementation of such a system, a spectrum designation on a Europe-wide basis would be necessary.
+It should also be noted that in continental US an Air to Ground system has been successfully established with more than 1.100 commercial aircraft equipped so far.

+The band 1452-1492 MHz is favourable for BDA2GC as it has a great potential for CEPT-wide harmonisation and offers enough bandwidth to cover the whole spectrum demand.

 Spectrum requirements